“Average” seems to be a dirty word in the fitness world.

 GMB is all about optimal training for average people with average responsibilities.

 It’s easy to deride “average,” but it doesn’t really mean what you may think it means.
-Average does not mean mediocre or that you are “settling.”
+Average does not mean bad.
+By definition, about 70% of us are average.
+It’s a mathematical certainty, so don’t take it too hard.

 There is much too much talk of training to your full potential, or being elite, or turning yourself into a comic book hero, or whatever tactic used to make you feel bad about not doing more.